zwickl/garli/garli/trunk/example/README.txt

+Garli version 0.95 - October 2006

+Compilation help:
+-to make the serial version type "make s" (or simply "make") -If using gcc version 2.95, be sure to change which CC_FLAGS line you use in the Makefile.
+The optimization in that version breaks the code.
+-icc tends to make faster executables that gcc on intel hardware, so choose a compiler accordingly -There have been reports of problems (crashes) when using gcc version 4.0 with the GARLI code, but I have not verified them.
+-I may be able to provide compilation help if you've exhausted all other resources.

+SAMPLE DATASET:
-The Rana dataset is from Hillis and Wilcox.
+-The Rana dataset is from Hillis and Wilcox.
 2005.
 Phylogeny of the New World true frogs (Rana).
 Mol Phylogenet Evol.
 34(2):299-314.
-The 2 best trees for this dataset under the GTR+I+G model have log likelihood scores of -21812.66941 and -21812.64132.
+-The 2 best trees for this dataset under the GTR+I+G model have log likelihood scores of -21812.66941 and -21812.64132.
 See if you can find them...

-Compilation help:
--to make the serial version type "make s" (or simply "make") -to make the parallel version type "make p"
--If using gcc version 2.95, be sure to change which CC_FLAGS line you use in the Makefile.
-The optimization in that version breaks the code.
--icc tends to make faster executables that gcc on intel hardware, so choose a compiler accordingly -There have been reports of problems (crashes) when using gcc version 4.0 with the GARLI code, but I have not verified them.
--I may be able to provide compilation help if you've exhausted all other resources.
+-A sample starting tree is contained in ranastart.tre -A sample constraint tree is contained in ranaconstraint.tre

 Disclaimers:
 This software is copyright Derrick Joel Zwickl, 2006.